 - Describe, implement and assess the components of veterinary practice management that include finance, practice operations, human resources and marketing.

 - Demonstrate essential business skills to manage a profitable and successful veterinary practice.

 Students must complete 10 required credit hours by successfully completing the following courses, externship and clerkship with a passing grade (S) or receiving a grade of 80 or higher during their 3rd and 4th years at the UF-College of Veterinary Medicine.
 Complete details can be found in the student handbook: http://education.vetmed.ufl.edu/student-services/student-handbook-pdf/

 Course#, Title, Credits, When Offered, Short Description

-VEM 5892, Veterinary Practice Management Externship, 2 credits, Variable
+VEM 5894, Veterinary Practice Management Clerkship, 2 credits, Variable

 Course will evaluate successful business behaviors and successful business disciplines.
 Students will build their observational and diagnostic skills by interviewing hospital owners and reviewing their business practices.
-This externship is generally offered two or three times during the summer semester and is open to seniors only.
-Externship dates for Summer of 2014 are June 16-27, 2014, and July 14-25, 2014.
+This clerkship is generally offered two or three times during the summer semester and is open to seniors only.
+Clerkship dates for Summer of 2014 are June 16-27, July 14-25, and July 28-Aug.
+8.

 VEM 5730, Practice Based Equine Clerkship, 2 credits, Variable